Smart Reply

 Required field:

-• conversationModels: The conversation model ID you created above.
+• Use conversationModels: Enter the conversation model ID you created previously.

 Manage an allowlist